digital-asset/docs.daml.com/docs/2.7.0/docs/query/pqs-user-guide.rst

 -  PQS has not been performance optimized, so it is not yet ready for large- or high-throughput queries.
 -  As is typical of EA releases, backward compatibility between EA releases may be sacrificed to make improvements in the user experience and design of PQS.
 You may need to make adjustments in your use through the EA period.

+Future early access releases will remove or reduce these limitations.
+Please check back to this section for announcements of a new early access release.

 Overview
 ********